On the Feasible Region of Efficient Algorithms for Attributed Graph Alignment: Main results

 Except for the two graphs $G_1$ and $G_2'$, this algorithm takes a seed set $\mathcal{I}_0$ as input.
-Recall that the seed set $\mathcal{I}_0$ consists of vertex pairs $(i,j)$ such that $\Pi^*(i)=j$.
-The algorithm utilizes this seed set to align the rest of vertices. \begin{itemize}[leftmargin=1em] \item {\bf Input:} The graph pair $(G_1,G_2')$, the seed set $\mathcal{I}_0$, and an integer parameter $d$. \item {\bf Align via common seeds in $(d-1)$-hop neighborhood.} Let
+The seed set $\mathcal{I}_0$ consists of vertex pairs $(i,j)$ such that $\pi^*(i)=j$.
+The algorithm utilizes this seed set to align the rest of vertices. \begin{itemize} \item {\bf Input:} The graph pair $(G_1,G_2')$, the seed set $\mathcal{I}_0$, a threshold $\eta$, and an integer $l$. \item {\bf Align high-degree vertices.} Let